hagai7/Simplified-Java-Verifier/README.md

-main - includes the main verifier file. parsing - includes the files responsible for parsing the input file. scope - includes the files responsible checking if the scope is legally built in terms of its syntax and the variables in it. tests - includes Sjava program
+main - includes the main verifier file. parsing - includes the files responsible for parsing the input file. scope - includes the files responsible checking if the scope is legally built in terms of its syntax and the variables in it. tests - includes Sjava programs with valid or invalid syntax.